 - Without Bacon - This entree tastes delicious without bacon.
 If you just want a chicken dish, don't add the diced bacon in with the other ingredients.

-Place leftovers in a freezer bag or an air tight container and freeze for 3-4 months.
+Place leftovers in a freezer bag or an air-tight freezer container and freeze for 3-4 months.
 When ready to eat, thaw in the refrigerator and heat in the microwave until heated through.

 Looking for other recipes like this?
 Try these: